Ideas-on-Stage/ideasonstage.com/content/news/2019-04-09-use-your-iphone-as-backup-for-important-presentations.en.md

 +++
-draft = true
+draft = false
-title = "Use your iPhone as backup for important presentations" tags = ["Public Speaking", "Microsoft PowerPoint", "Apple Keynote", "iPhone"] news = ["general"] date = "2019-04-09" author = "Pierre Morsa" banner = "/img/news/"
+title = "Use your iPhone as backup for important presentations" tags = ["Public Speaking", "Microsoft PowerPoint", "Apple Keynote", "iPhone"] news = ["general"] date = "2019-04-09" author = "Pierre Morsa" banner = "/img/news/iphone-as-backup-for-presentations.jpg"
 +++
 Recently my computer, a MacBook Pro, needed to be repaired.
 I had to do without a laptop for several weeks.
 And of course, during those weeks I needed to present with slides.
 Luckily, with my iPhone and a couple of accessories I had everything I needed: